 I've been successful at unclogging shower drains three ways.
 All are low-cost and can easily be attempted before having to call a plumber.
 I've also found that these techniques tend to work well when the clog is near the opening of the drain.

-- Try is putting some hot water in the shower or sink and using a plunger.
+- Try putting some hot water in the shower or sink and using a plunger.
 Like unclogging a toilet, forcing water down the drain with pressure from the plunger can break a clog open and empty the drain.
 The sink drain that my daughter flooded the house with was unclogged with the plunger technique.
 I suggest trying this method first. if it doesn't work, try the second method.

 - Use a product designed for unclogging drains, like Drano.
-While some people may be concerned about using chemicals in their shower, I've found that following the directions closely works extremely well.
-Once, when our shower drain was running very slowly (we have lots of women in our household and they all have pretty long hair), I suspected that the hair was the culprit, and this method did the trick.
+While some people may be concerned about using chemicals in their showers, I've found that following the directions closely works extremely well.
+Once, when our shower drain was running very slowly (we have lots of women in our household and they all have pretty long hair) I suspected that the hair was the culprit, and this method did the trick.

 - Use a snake (see instructions below).